 Looking for some activities out of the house?

-While this post was focused on staying at home, there are still a few Valentine’s Day date ideas you can enjoy safely outside of your home:
+While this post was focused on staying at home, there are still a few Valentine’s Day date ideas you can enjoy outside without the crowd:

 - Rent out a theater and enjoy a movie night.